CoLRev-Environment/search-query/docs/source/index.rst

    # Output:
    # (TI=("digital health") OR AB=("digital health")) AND (TI=("privacy") OR AB=("privacy"))

-Another useful feature of search-query is its **validation (linter)** functionality, which helps us to identify syntactical errors:
+Another useful feature of search-query is its **linter** functionality, which helps us to validate the query by identifying syntactical errors:

 .. code-block:: python